 Add Google as an identity provider

-By setting up federation with Google, you can allow customers to sign in to your applications with their own Gmail accounts.
-After you've added Google as one of your application's sign-in options, on the sign-in page, customers can sign in to Azure AD for customers with a Google account.
+By setting up federation with Google, you allow customers to sign in to your applications with their own Google accounts.
+After you add Google as one of your user flow's sign-in options, customers can sign up and sign in to your application with a Google account.
 (Learn more about authentication methods and identity providers for customers.)

 Create a Google application